 You may notice a bothersome feeling like something is stuck in your eye.
 Or, a child may describe the feeling as sand in the eye.

 A doctor can often diagnose pinkeye just by its distinguishing signs and symptoms.
 However a slit lamp exam may be required.
-In some cases, a swab of the discharge from the eye is sent to a lab for analysis to determine the cause.
+In some cases, a swab of the discharge from the eye is sent to a lab to determine the cause.

 When Pinkeye Means Something More